You Will Need

-Since the sides and corners are hidden under the endpaper, you have to explore a bit to find the first side.
+Since the sides and corners of the cavity are hidden under the endpaper, you have to explore a bit to find the first side.

-Once you've found that corner, you can start there to cut out the next side.
+Now that you've found a corner, you can start there to cut out the next side.
 Repeat this process around the cavity.

-Clean up the corners with an X-Acto knife.
-Do a final inspection to make sure the entire book looks good.
+Clean up the edges and corners with an X-Acto knife, if necessary.
+Do a final inspection to make sure the entire book box looks good.

 FAQ: How long does this process take?